facebookresearch/denoiser/README.md

 In your favorite video conference call application, just select "Soundflower (2ch)" as input to enjoy your denoised speech.

+Watch our live demo presentation in the following link: [Demo][demo].

 ### Other platforms

 At the moment, we do not provide official support for other OSes.
 However, if you